Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Discussion about different dielectric constants

 where $\varepsilon_0$ is the dielectric constant in the vacuum, $P$ is the induced electric field, $E$ is the total electric field, and $\rho_F$, $\rho_p$ and $\rho_F+\rho_p$ represent for the free charge distribution, the induced charge distribution and the total charge distribution respectively.
 Introducing the electric displacement vector

 yields

 In other words, the total field $E$ is related to the free charge distribution if we put the varying electricity inside.
 The effects of induced charge are included in $\varepsilon$.

-Suppose that $\varepsilon$ is piecewise constant inside and outside the cell $\mathcal{C}$, i.e. The interface condition on $\Gamma$ is given by
+Suppose that $\varepsilon$ is piece-wise constant inside and outside $\mathcal{C}$, i.e. The interface condition on $\Gamma$ is given by

 where we assume there is no free surface charge on the interface.
 Here, $E_1, E_2$ and $D_1, D_2$ are the total electric field and the electric displacement on the interior and exterior side of the cell respectively; $\bm{n}$ is the unit normal vector on the interface $\Gamma$ pointing to $\Omega$.
 This means the tangential components of $E$ are continuous on two sides of the matter, while the normal components of $E$ satisfy $\varepsilon_1 E_1 \cdot \bm{n} = \varepsilon_2 E_2\cdot \bm{n}$.

-We now briefly point out the issue for our problem if $\varepsilon$ is different on the two sides.
-Recall that, in order to solve the equation \eqref{eq: PB-IBVP}, we need to specify the boundary function $\sigma_f$ according to the free charge distribution $\rho_f$ inside the cell.
-Unfortunately, if $\varepsilon$ is not a constant, this $\sigma_f$ is not totally determined by the free charge inside the cell.
-It also includes the induced charge due to the distribution of charges outside the cell.
-In other words, $\sigma_f$ is not prescribed in this case and it depends on the solution in the current time.
-With induced charges counted in $\sigma_f$, the interaction between charges in $\Omega$ can be given by Coulomb forces.

-Alternatively, one can take into consideration the effects of induced charge by solving the Poisson equation with variable $\varepsilon$ directly.
-By Gauss's law, the Poisson equation in the entire space for our problem reads
+Hence, the Poisson equation in the entire space for our problem reads

 where $\rho_f$ is supported in $\mathcal{C}$ and $\rho_j$ is supported in $\Omega$.
 In order to solve \eqref{eq: Poisson entire}, one needs to find the fundamental solution of